-In re Smith Barney Transfer Agent Litig., No. 05 Civ.
-7583(WHP), 2012 WL 1438241, at 3 (S.D.N.Y.
-Apr.
-25, 2012); see also, e.g., Gruber v.
-Gilbertson, No. 16-cv-9727, 2017 WL 3891701, at 4 (S.D.N.Y.
-Sept.
-5, 2017) (Where non-parties hold relevant documents to which plaintiff will be entitled if it prevails on the motion(s) to dismiss, "courts have generally permitted plaintiffs in PSLRA actions to issue subpoenas that have given specified third parties notice of the action and impose upon them only a duty to preserve certain relevant evidence in their possession." (quoting In re Smith Barney, 2012 WL 1438241, at 3)); Avenue Capital Management II, LP v.
+In some cases in which the commencement of discovery is delayed, generally due to a statutory stay or lengthy prediscovery motion practice, such as securities actions subject to the Private Securities Litigation Reform Act of 1995 (PSLRA), courts have issued orders, based upon a specific evidentiary showing, for the issuance of so-called preservation subpoenas to a non-party requiring preservation of relevant documents of ESI.49 Such court orders, however, should include Rule 45's protection against undue burden and expense by avoiding overbroad requests and properly tailoring preservation to the scope of discovery required by the circumstances, including proportionality.
+Leave of court to serve preservation subpoenas has also been granted in other litigation settings, including cases consolidated or coordinated through the Judicial Panel for Multidistrict Litigation and other complex cases in which the commencement of discovery may be delayed substantially.50 plaintiffs in PSLRA actions to issue subpoenas that have given specified third parties notice of the action and impose upon them only a duty to preserve certain relevant evidence in their possession." (quoting In re Smith Barney, 2012 WL 1438241, at 3)); Avenue Capital Management II, LP v.
 Schaden, No. 14-CV-02031-PAB-KLM, 2015 WL 758521, at 3-4 (D. Colo.
 Feb.
 20, 2015) (same) (quoting In re Smith Barney, 2012 WL 1438241, at 3); Caston v.
 Hoaglin, No. Civil Action No. 2:08-CV-200, 2009 WL 1687927, at 2 (S.D.
-Ohio June 12, 2009) (holding plaintiff had good cause to serve preservation subpoenas in PSLRA action prior to Rule 26(f) discovery conference where information sought in subpoena request was narrow and the evidence was critical to defendants' alleged breaches of fiduciary duties); In n Refco, Inc. Sec.
+Ohio June 12, 2009) (holding plaintiff had good cause to serve preservation subpoenas in PSLRA action prior to Rule 26(f) discovery conference where information sought in subpoena request was narrow and the evidence was critical to defendants' alleged breaches of fiduciary duties); In re Refco, Inc. Sec.
 Litig., No. 05 Civ.
 0826 (GEL), 2006 WL 2337212, at 5 (S.D.N.Y.
 Aug.
 8, 2006) ("[C]ourts have generally permitted plaintiffs in PSLRA actions to 'issue subpoenas that give specified third parties notice of the action and impose upon them only a duty to preserve certain relevant evidence in their possession." (internal citations omitted; collecting cases)); Payne v.
 DeLuca, CA No. 02-1927, 2005 WL 8152650, at 5 (W.D.
 Pa.
 Dec.
 23, 2005) (granting defendants' motion for order permitting issuance of preservation subpoenas); In re Nat'l Century Fin.
 Enter., Inc. Fin.
 Inv.
 Litig., 347 F. Supp.
 2d 538, 542 (S.D.
 Ohio 2004) (granting motion to issue document subpoena to debtor); In re Tyco, 2000 WL 33654141, at 3-4 (subpoenas authorized where, unlike the defendants, the non-parties had not necessarily received actual notice of the action, and plaintiff produced evidence that large corporations typically overwrite and thereby destroy electronic data in the course of performing routine backups).